justinqpham/LockAndClean/README.md

 ### Unlock Mechanism
 - HotkeyManager monitors for both `flagsChanged` and `keyDown` events
 - Supports custom hotkeys (regular keys, modifier combinations, or modifier-only)
-- Default: Tracks double-press timing for Shift key (within 0.5 seconds)
+- Default: Spacebar key press (when no custom hotkey is set)
 - Works independently of input locking to ensure unlock is always available
 - Hotkey settings are persisted using UserDefaults